njai-8/quest-submissions/chapter-4-day-4.md

   pub fun createEmptyCollection(): @Collection {
     return <- create Collection()
   }
+  // This resource is to wrapped around the createNFT to make sure this function can only
+  // be called by the account owner.
+So no one other than the account owner can mint the NFT.

-  pub resource Minter {
+  // It is being done by creating this resource in the /storage/Minter which only account owner can access pub resource Minter {

-    pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
+    // This function is to create an NFT pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
       return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
     }

-    pub fun createMinter(): @Minter {
+    // This function is to create a Minter resource pub fun createMinter(): @Minter {
       return <- create Minter()
     }